mohamedawali/CoffeeShop/README.md

 - It is coffee shop app for hot and ice drinks.
 - Used Flutter with Getx .
+- Used Hero animation .
+- Used Page route transition animate .

 # API
 - https://api.sampleapis.com/coffee/hot
 - https://api.sampleapis.com/coffee/iced